VijayS1808/Bug_Bounty_methology/IDOR checklist.md

 Reset Password

-Profile-related endpoints
+Profile or Account endpoints

+▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

-🚫 403/401 Bypass Techniques
+1️⃣3️⃣ 403/401 Bypass Techniques

-If the server responds with 403 or 401:
+If you get a 403 or 401:

 Use Burp Intruder

 Send 50–100 requests changing IDs

-Example:
+📝 Example:
 /users/01 → /users/100

-Important:
+📌 Important:
-Even if 403/401 appears, sometimes the action is still performed behind the scenes.
+Even if 403/401 appears, sometimes the action still happens in the background.
-✅ Always double-check by monitoring application behavior.
+✅ Always verify app behavior!

+▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

-👀 Blind IDOR Discovery
+1️⃣4️⃣ Blind IDOR Discovery

-When no direct response is given, check for indirect leaks like:
+When no direct response is shown — look for indirect leaks like:

 Exported files